aretro-sane/archinstall/README.md

 ```bash
 systemctl enable systemd-boot-update.service
 ```
 Type exit, umount -a and reboot.
-In BIOS change Boot Priorities.
+In BIOS change Boot Priorities, maybe turn on Fast Boot again.
 Proceed to next part only if everything is OK.